 Dr. Kathleen Allen[Back to list]

-Dr. Allen's favorite roles include Madame Lidoine in Dialogues of the Carmelites, Eleanor of Aquitaine in Carlisle Floyds monodrama Flower and Hawk, Fiordiligi in Cosi fan tutte, and Female Chorus in Benjamin Britten's Rape of Lucretia.
-Educated at the University of Wisconsin-Madison and the Peabody Conservatory of Music in Baltimore, Dr. Allen received her Doctor of Musical Arts degree in Vocal Performance, in 2004.
-She has studied with Ilona Kombrink, Dr. Stanley Cornett, William McGraw, William Eddy and Paul Rowe, and coached with Thomas Grubb, Donna Loewy, Martha Fischer, Dean Williamson, Beth Kirschoff, Bill Lutes, and Joseph Bates.
-Dr. Allen has sung with conductors such as Dr. Robert Fountain, Dr. Earl Rivers, Benton Hess, Eric Townell, Carl Chapman, Edward Polochik, Richard Westenberg and Stephen Cleobury, with organizations including the Vocal Arts Ensemble of Cincinnati, Kitsap Peninsula Opera Company, the Maryland Arts Festival, the Menomenee Falls Symphony Orchestra, Festival Choir of Madison, Tacoma Opera, and the Madison Opera Showcase, and worked with directors such as David Bartholomew, Brenda Nuckton, William Farlow, Franklin-White, and Roger Brunyate.
-In her younger years, the soprano worked at the famous Cincinnati German Restaurant institution, Forest View Gardens, where she learned her performing craft with other opera singers in training, waiting tables, singing popular tunes and performing a different Musical Theater revue every month.
+Dr. Allen's favorite roles include Madame Lidoine in Dialogues of the Carmelites, Eleanor of Aquitaine in Carlisle Floyd's monodrama Flower and Hawk, Fiordiligi in Cosi fan tutte, and Female Chorus in Benjamin Britten's Rape of Lucretia.
+Educated at the University of Wisconsin-Madison and the Peabody Conservatory of Music in Baltimore, she received her doctor of musical arts degree in vocal performance from Wisconsin in 2004.
+She studied voice with Ilona Kombrink, Dr. Stanley Cornett, William McGraw, William Eddy and Paul Rowe, and coached with Thomas Grubb, Donna Loewy, Martha Fischer, Dean Williamson, Beth Kirschoff, Bill Lutes, and Joseph Bates.
+Dr. Allen has sung with conductors Dr. Robert Fountain, Dr. Earl Rivers, Benton Hess, Eric Townell, Carl Chapman, Edward Polochik, Richard Westenberg and Stephen Cleobury, with organizations including the Vocal Arts Ensemble of Cincinnati, Kitsap Peninsula Opera Company, the Maryland Arts Festival, the Menomenee Falls Symphony Orchestra, Festival Choir of Madison, Tacoma Opera, and the Madison Opera Showcase, and worked with directors David Bartholomew, Brenda Nuckton, William Farlow, Franklin-White, and Roger Brunyate.
+In her younger years, the soprano worked at the famous Cincinnati German Restaurant institution, Forest View Gardens, where she learned her performing craft with other opera singers in training, waiting tables, singing popular tunes and performing a different musical theater revue every month.